Akshaychavan41/netflix-clone/README.md

 ## Netflix Clone

-This is a practice project where I tried to build a clone alike Netflix using React, Redux To See the running project please see the [Deployed Build](https://react-clone-7b865.web.app/)
+This is a practice project where I tried to build a clone of Netflix using React, Redux.
+To See the running project please see the [Deployed Build](https://react-clone-7b865.web.app/)

 ### Features Included